 After the completion of this offering, the holders of up to approximately 40,269,211 shares of our common stock will be entitled to certain Form S-3 demand registration rights pursuant to the investors' rights agreement.
 The holders of at least 20% of these shares then outstanding may make a written request that we register the offer and sale of their shares on a registration statement on Form S-3 if we are eligible to file a registration statement on Form S-3 so long as the request covers at least that number of shares with an anticipated offering price, net of underwriting discounts and selling commissions, of at least \$3 million.
-These stockholders may make an unlimited number of requests for registration on Form S-3; however, we will not be required to effect a registration on Form S-3 during the period that is 60 days before our good faith estimate of the date of filing of, and ending on a date that is 180 days after the effective date of a registration statement initiated by us.
-In addition, if we determine that it would be materially detrimental to us and our stockholders to effect such a demand registration, we have the right to defer such registration, not more than once in any 12-month period, for a period of up to 120 days.
+These stockholders may make an unlimited number of requests for registration on Form S-3; however, we will not be required to effect a registration on Form S-3 during the period that is 60 days before our good faith estimate of the date of filing of, and ending on a date that is 180 days after the effective date of a registration, we have the right to defer such registration, not more than once in any 12-month period, for a period of up to 120 days.
 In addition, in an underwritten public offering, the underwriters have the right, subject to specified conditions, to limit the number of shares that these stockholders may include for registration.